alisha-namakula/clinical-variant-tagger/README.md

 Most of the swaps in the missense mutations were benign.

-Pathogenicity in these *TP53* mutations may not be mostly attributed to changes in hydrophobicity or molecular weight, as the majority of amino acid swaps kept these two factors quite similar — meaning they may not cause severe damage to the overall folding of the *TP53* protein.
+Pathogenicity in these *TP53* mutations may not be mostly attributed to changes in hydrophobicity or molecular weight, as the majority of amino acid swaps kept these two factors quite similar - This means they may not cause severe damage to the overall folding of the *TP53* protein.
 Instead, these variants may mainly be tagged as pathogenic because charge acts as the primary driver of disease in *TP53* missense mutations.

 ---